‘American Idol’ Teasers: The Top 10 Perform Fan-Favorite Tunes On ‘Disney Night’

 Also appearing will be ABC’s Season 1 American Idol winner, Maddie Poppe, and runner-up Caleb Lee Hutchinson, who will sing a duet of a classic Disney song.

-Results will be revealed at the end of the show in real time, across all time zones.
+Results will be revealed at the end of the show in real-time, across all time zones.

 During the April 15 episode of the series, the Top 10 performers were revealed.
 They are Madison Vandenburg, Walker Burroughs, Jeremiah Lloyd Harmon, Wade Cota, Laci Kaye Booth, Laine Hardy, Alejandro Aranda, Uche, Dimitrius Graham, and Alyssa Raghu.